TheFuZiOnZz/Research-Dashboard/World Politics/United States/2017-21 Donald Trump/2020 Election `Fraud` Conspiracy, 2nd Impeachment.md

       `Russian online influence actors generally promoted former President Trump and his commentary, including repeating his political messaging on the election results; the presidential campaign; debates; the impeachment inquiry; and, as the election neared, US domestic crises.
 Influence actors sometimes sought to discourage US left-leaning audiences from voting by suggesting that neither candidate was a preferable option.
 At the same time, Russian actors criticized former President Trump or his administration when they pursued foreign policies-such as the targeted killing of Iranian General Qasem Soleimani in January 2020--at odds with Russia's preferences.

       `LIR, which probably receives tasking and strategic direction from the Kremlin, pushed stories supporting former President Trump and denigrating President Biden after he became the presumptive nominee in April.` - [Foreign Threats to the 2020 US Federal Elections, Office of the Director of National Intelligence, 2021](https://s3.documentcloud.org/documents/20515484/icadeclass16mar21.pdf)
     - `We assess that Russian leaders viewed President Biden's potential election as disadvantageous to Russian interests and that this drove their efforts to undermine his candidacy.
-We have high confidence in this assessment.
+We have high confidence in this assessment.`

-    -
-    - Russian officials and state media frequently attacked President Biden for his leading role in the Obama administration's Ukraine policy and his support for the anti-Putin opposition in Russia, suggesting the Kremlin views him as part of a reflexively anti-Russia US foreign policy establishment.
-Putin probably also considers President Biden more apt to echo the idea of American "exceptionalism," which he and other Kremlin leaders have often publicly criticized as problematic and dangerous.
+      `Russian officials and state media frequently attacked President Biden for his leading role in the Obama administration's Ukraine policy and his support for the anti-Putin opposition in Russia, suggesting the Kremlin views him as part of a reflexively anti-Russia US foreign policy establishment.
+Putin probably also considers President Biden more apt to echo the idea of American "exceptionalism," which he and other Kremlin leaders have often publicly criticized as problematic and dangerous.`

-    -
-    - Moscow's range of influence actors uniformly worked to denigrate President Biden after his entrance into the race.
+      `Moscow's range of influence actors uniformly worked to denigrate President Biden after his entrance into the race.
 Throughout the primaries and general election campaign, Russian influence agents repeatedly spread unsubstantiated or misleading claims about President Biden and his family's alleged wrongdoing related to Ukraine.
-By contrast, during the Democratic primaries Russian online influence actors promoted candidates that Moscow viewed as outside what it perceives to be an anti-Russia political establishment.
+By contrast, during the Democratic primaries Russian online influence actors promoted candidates that Moscow viewed as outside what it perceives to be an anti-Russia political establishment.`

-    -
-    - Even after the election, Russian online influence actors continued to promote narratives questioning the election results and disparaging President Biden and the Democratic Party.
-These efforts parallel plans Moscow had in place in 2016 to discredit a potential incoming Clinton administration, but which it scrapped after former President Trump's victory.`
-    - [link](https://s3.documentcloud.org/documents/20515484/icadeclass16mar21.pdf) - Foreign Threats to the 2020 US Federal Elections
+      `Even after the election, Russian online influence actors continued to promote narratives questioning the election results and disparaging President Biden and the Democratic Party.
+These efforts parallel plans Moscow had in place in 2016 to discredit a potential incoming Clinton administration, but which it scrapped after former President Trump's victory.` - [Foreign Threats to the 2020 US Federal Elections, Office of the Director of National Intelligence, 2021](https://s3.documentcloud.org/documents/20515484/icadeclass16mar21.pdf)

 # Post-Election Lawsuits
 [link](https://en.wikipedia.org/wiki/Post-election_lawsuits_related_to_the_2020_U.S._presidential_election)